Learn about the parameters you can use with Aryn DocParse

 , tables are still identified but not analyzed

 for their structure; as a result, table cells and their bounding boxes are not included in the response.
-Default: False
+Default: True

 .